Frequently Asked Questions

 Before I apply, I'd like to know more about a course, where can I find this information?

 You can more information about any course, by visiting our college website here and going to Courses on the top menu ribbon.
-You can also ask your question live on our Open Night events by typing your question into the comments field on YouTube.
-Our panel will do their best to answer any question you may have about a course.
+You can visit the college during our open night and open day events to ask our course coordinators and teachers directly.

 How do I apply for a course?